Back to National Guide

 • Number of rooms.
 Single bathroom extraction is straightforward.
 Adding fans to a second bathroom, ensuite, and laundry means multiple duct runs and discharge points.

 • Roof access and type.
 Most Brisbane homes have accessible roof spaces with reasonable clearance.
 Skillion roofs and low-pitch designs in newer builds can be tighter.
-Metal roofing is simpler to penetrate than tiles.
+Metal roofing is simpler to penetrate and seal than tiles.

 A simple bathroom fan replacement with existing ducting and wiring sits toward $200.
 Installing exhaust fans in multiple bathrooms with new ducting to the roof, a ducted rangehood through an external wall, and subfloor ventilation fans in a Queenslander pushes toward $1,350.